Tax Facts 2021-22

 - A person with more than one employment can defer the payment of some employee NIC until after the end of the tax year.
 The total amount payable is then checked and limited, so the full 12% rate is only applied to income between the PT and the UEL.

-- An 'employment allowance' of £3,000 per qualifying business gives exemption from Class 1 Employer NIC.
-Some businesses are excluded, including certain sole director companies.
+- An 'employment allowance' of £4,000 per qualifying business gives exemption from Class 1 Employer NIC.
+Some businesses are excluded, including certain sole director companies and employers who have an employer’s Class 1 NIC liability of £100,000 or more for 2020/21.
 Employee NIC are unaffected.

 Class 2 NIC